 The local food movement is a small but worthy contribution to using less energy and environmental sustainability.
 From both the environmental and security standpoints, it's important for communities to start considering how they could produce more food locally.

-Since we mentioned income, one final page to explore is related to environmental justice.
+One final sub-topic to explore is related to environmental justice.

 Compounding the problem, often the lowest income areas also don't have as many environmental assets such as parks either.